covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

     Note here `v.findViewById()` is different from `findViewById()`. `v.findViewById()` will only find sub views i.e. views being contained by 'v'; whereas `findViewById()` will find anything contained in the Activity.

-5. Insert the following into menu_main.xml
+9. Insert the following into activity_main.xml before the ListView

     ```xml
-    <item
-        android:id="@+id/action_photo_list"
-        android:orderInCategory="10"
-        android:title="PhotoList"
+    <Button
+        android:layout_width="wrap_content"
+        android:layout_height="wrap_content"
+        android:onClick="onButtonClick"
-        app:showAsAction="always" />
+        android:text="Complex List" />
     ```

-6. Open MainActivity.java, make `onOptionsItemSelected()` look like the following
+10. Open MainActivity.java, insert the following into the class

     ```java
-    @Override
-    public boolean onOptionsItemSelected(MenuItem item) {
-        // Handle action bar item clicks here.
-The action bar will
-        // automatically handle clicks on the Home/Up button, so long
-        // as you specify a parent activity in AndroidManifest.xml.
-        int id = item.getItemId();
-        //noinspection SimplifiableIfStatement
-        switch (id){
-            case R.id.action_photo_list:
+    public void onButtonClick(View v){
         startActivity(new Intent(this, PhotoListActivity.class));
-                return true;
-            case R.id.action_settings:
-                return true;
-            default:
-                return super.onOptionsItemSelected(item);
     }
-    }
     ```

-    Steps 5 & 6 are necessary to complete your app, but those two steps should be familiar by now.
-If you run the app, click on 'PhotoList' in the toolbar, you'll see the following:
+    Steps 9 & 10 are needed only for the sake of demonstration.
+If you run the app, click on 'Complex List' button, you'll see the following:

     ![photo](.md_images/photo.png)